Causes of Tooth Sensitivity: 5 Common Reasons & What To Do About Them

 It is spoken in the dental profession that your teeth should only touch five minutes total a day when you swallow.
 If your teeth are touching more frequently, or even all day, you are causing additional wear to your teeth.
 They should have space in between the top and bottom teeth while resting rather than touching.
 Clenching causes excessive force on your teeth and supporting structures, which can potentially lead to gum recession and thinning of your enamel.
 Both of which can lead to sensitivity.

 More often than not, clenching and grinding happen subconsciously and while sleeping.
 If you notice jaw pain, muscle pain, tension o headaches, there is a high chance you are clenching and grinding in your sleep.
 This excessive force can thin the enamel and lead to sensitivity.
-Your dental office can make you a custom night guard to protect your teeth and relax your muscles while sleeping.
+Your Bismarck dentist can make you a custom night guard to protect your teeth and relax your muscles while sleeping.

 Your Teeth’s Age